-2 Open the sample database.
+2. Open the sample database.

 Under the Adaptive Server Anywhere plug-in is a list of database servers to which you have connections.
-When the sample database is started, the database server is named asademo.
+When the sample database is started using the ASA 9.0 Sample ODBC data source, the database server is named asademo9.

 Each database server may be running one or more databases.
-In this case, the sample database is also named asademo.
+In this case, the sample database is named asademo.
 The database also has the user name for the current connection next to it.
 In this case, you are connected as a user named DBA.

-3 Open the tables folder.
+3. Open the Tables folder.